Captivated, by You: Manga

-Live-action
+Live-action drama

 A live-action television drama adaptation aired on MBS TV and TV Kanagawa from January 8 to February 5, 2021.
 It was directed by Ayuko Tsukuhara, Eiji Takano, and Moeka Miyazaki, with scripts written by Kōhei Kiyasu and Manato Hamada.
-Ryusei Onishi of Naniwa Danshi performed the lead role.
+Ryūsei Ōnishi of Naniwa Danshi performed the lead role.

+Anime

+An anime television adaptation of the author's works, encapsulating this series alongside Let's Go Karaoke!, was announced on October 17, 2024.
+It is produced by Doga Kobo and directed by Asami Nakatani, with Yukiko Tsukahara serving as assistant director, Yoshimi Narita writing series scripts, Mai Matsūra designing the characters, and Takurō Iga composing the music.
+The series aired from August 21 to September 18, 2025, on AT-X and other networks.
+The opening theme song is "Rubble" (ラブル), performed by Keina Suda, while the ending theme song is "Bitansan Adolescence" (微炭酸アドレセンス), performed by Daiki Yamashita and Tasuku Hatanaka.
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.

+Episodes

 Reception

 In the 2020 edition of the Kono Manga ga Sugoi! guidebook's top manga for female readers, the manga ranked second.
 The manga was also nominated for the 13th Manga Taishō in 2020.
 At the 2020 Japan Media Arts Festival, the manga won the New Face Award in the manga division.
 The manga also won the Short Work Prize in the 2020 Tezuka Osamu Cultural Prize.

 Rebecca Silverman from Anime News Network praised the depiction of high school and artistic details of Nikaidou, while also feeling that it was too odd at points.
 Sara Smith from School Library Journal also praised the characters and their designs.